redbrick-ai/redbrick-blog/2024-01-23-necrosis-segmentation/2024-01-23-necrosis-segmentation.md

 thumbnail: "./thumbnail.png"
 ---

-Volumetric segmentation of necrosis and edema

-Ben Stewart

-January 23, 2024

-## Overview

 For this walkthrough, we will be segmenting two types of high-grade gliomas (necrosis and edema) using various weighted scans.